Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Introduction

-\paragraph{}Recently, we have been observing a convergence of these two fields, forming a new domain that we propose to call \textit{developmental machine learning}, or \textit{developmental artificial intelligence}.
-Indeed, \rl researchers now incorporate fundamental ideas from the development robotics literature in their own algorithms, and reversely developmental robotics learning architecture are beginning to benefit from the generalization capabilities of deep \rl techniques.
-These convergences can mostly be categorized in two ways depending on the type of intrinsic motivation (\ims) being used \citep{oudeyer2007intrinsic}: \begin{itemize} \item \textbf{Knowledge-based IMs} compare the situations experienced by the agent to its current knowledge and expectations, and reward it for experiencing dissonance (or resonance).
-This family includes \ims rewarding prediction errors \citep{schmidhuber1991possibility,pathak2017curiosity}, novelty \citep{burda2018exploration,bellemare2016unifying}, surprise \citep{achiam2017surprise}, negative surprise \citep{berseth2019smirl}, learning progress \citep{lopes2012exploration,kim2020active} or information gains \citep{houthooft2016vime}, see a review in \citet{linke2019adapting}.
+Recently, we have been observing a convergence of these two fields, forming a new domain that we propose to call \textit{developmental reinforcement learning}, or more broadly \textit{developmental artificial intelligence}.
+Indeed, \rl researchers now incorporate fundamental ideas from the developmental robotics literature in their own algorithms, and reversely developmental robotics learning architecture are beginning to benefit from the generalization capabilities of deep \rl techniques.
+These convergences can mostly be categorized in two ways depending on the type of intrinsic motivation (\ims) being used \shortcite{oudeyer2007intrinsic}: \begin{itemize} \item \textbf{Knowledge-based IMs} are about prediction.
+They compare the situations experienced by the agent to its current knowledge and expectations, and reward it for experiencing dissonance (or resonance).
+This family includes \ims rewarding prediction errors \shortcite{schmidhuber1991possibility,pathak2017curiosity}, novelty \shortcite{bellemare2016unifying,burda2018exploration,raileanu2020ride}, surprise \shortcite{achiam2017surprise}, negative surprise \shortcite{berseth2019smirl}, learning progress \shortcite{lopes2012exploration,kim2020active} or information gains \shortcite{houthooft2016vime}, see a review in \shortciteA{linke2019adapting}.
 This type of \im is often used as an auxiliary reward to organize the exploration of agents in environments characterized by sparse rewards.
-It can also be used to facilitate the construction of world models \citep{lopes2012exploration,kim2020active,sekar2020planning}. \item \textbf{Competence-based IMs}, on the other hand, reward agents to solve self-generated problems, to achieve self-generated goals.
+It can also be used to facilitate the construction of world models \shortcite{lopes2012exploration,kim2020active,sekar2020planning}. \item \textbf{Competence-based IMs}, on the other hand, are about control.
+They reward agents to solve self-generated problems, to achieve self-generated goals.
 In this category, agents need to represent, select and master self-generated goals.
-As a result, competence-based \ims were often used to organize the acquisition of repertoires of skills in task-agnostic environments \citep{baranes2010intrinsically,baranes2013active,santucci2016grail,forestier2016modular,nair2018visual,warde2018unsupervised,curious,pong2019skew,imagine}.
-Just like knowledge-based \ims, competence-based \ims organize the exploration of the world and, thus, might be used to facilitate learning in sparse reward settings \citep{geppg} or train world models \citep{saggriac,chitnis2020glib}. \end{itemize}
+As a result, competence-based \ims were often used to organize the acquisition of repertoires of skills in task-agnostic environments \shortcite{baranes2010intrinsically,baranes2013active,santucci2016grail,forestier2016modular,nair2018visual,warde2018unsupervised,curious,blaes2019control,pong2019skew,imagine}.
+Just like knowledge-based \ims, competence-based \ims organize the exploration of the world and, thus, might be used to train world models \shortcite{baranes2013active,chitnis2020glib} or facilitate learning in sparse reward settings \shortcite{geppg}.
+We propose to use the adjective \textbf{autotelic}, from the Greek \textit{auto} (self) and \textit{telos} (end, goal), to characterize agents that are intrinsically motivated to represent, generate, pursue and master their own goals (\ie that are both intrinsically motivated and goal-conditioned). \end{itemize}